-Every holiday season comes with a new cookie to add to the cookie plate.
-But between the fanfare and novelty, there are the timeless treats we turn to again and again, year after year.
-Every holiday need a little tradition — both new and old, and the same goes for nostalgia.
-So this year, as you start your cookie baking, consider the classics.
-From chewy chocolate chip to buttery spritz cookies to nutty Mexican wedding cookies, these are the 10 classic cookie recipes that deserve a spot on your cookie plate.
+Every holiday season comes with a new cookie recipe to try.
+But beyond the fanfare and novelty of these new kids on the block, there are the timeless treats we turn to again and again, year after year.
+Every holiday needs a little tradition — so this year, as you start your cookie baking, consider the classics.
+From chewy chocolate chip cookies to nutty Mexican wedding cookies, these are the 10 classic cookie recipes that deserve a spot on your cookie plate.

 Chocolate chip is the MVP of classic cookies.
 This version bakes up into thick rounds with dense, chewy texture, deep caramel flavor, and plenty of chips in every bite.